mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 ```

 ## Assumptions
 - It's assumed that the Bank can provide a response within a reasonable timeframe, typically in a matter of seconds.
 This is especially important for online purchases and point-of-sale transactions.
-This why the bank in this app is mocked so that can it can provide a response from 1 to 10 seconds.
+This is why the bank in this app is mocked so that it can provide a response from 1 to 10 seconds.
 - The BankService should have mechanisms in place to handle timeouts effectively.
 For example, if a response is not received within a specified time, the service may retry the request or return an appropriate error code.
-In the context of this application, the bank doesn't handles retries and only send a responde indicating a network failure.
+In the context of this application, the bank doesn't handle retries and only send a responde indicating a network failure.
 - In this implementation, It was assumed that the bank can provide these decline reasons:

 | Decline Code                   | Decline Text                  |